 We will go over this information before each flight with every guest.

 Once inside please fasten your seatbelt.
 Depending on the helicopter you are in, we have different styles of seat belts.
-In the back seats of the helicopter we use over the shoulder style seat belts that are found in vehicles and release by pressing the release button.
+In the back seats of the helicopter, we use over the shoulder style seat belts that are found in vehicles and release by pressing the release button.
 Our front seats have two different seat belt styles, both employing a five-point harness.
-To release one one style, you must lift the latch past 90 degrees.
-The other style of seatbelt is a radial dial that can be twisted in either direction to release the seat belt.
+To release one style, you must lift the latch past 90 degrees.
+The other style of the seatbelt is a radial dial that can be twisted in either direction to release the seat belt pieces.

 Your headset will be located above your head.
 You will need to wear this to communicate with each other and your pilot.
 Make sure you place the microphone on the headset close to your mouth as it is sound activated.
 If you cannot hear yourself in your headset then we cannot hear you.